moorepants/learn-multibody-dynamics/sympy.rst

    mat3.diff(t)

-The Jacobian_ matrix of vector (column matrix) can be formed with the :external:py:meth:`~sympy.matrices.matrices.DenseMatrix.jacobian` method.
+The Jacobian_ matrix of vector (column matrix) can be formed with the :external:py:meth:`~sympy.matrices.matrices.MatrixCalculus.jacobian` method.
 This calculates the partial derivatives of each element in the vector with respect to a vector (or sequence) of variables.

 .. jupyter-execute::